rabiddonkey33/nematicscode/README.md

 # Analysis Code:
- This code extracts our data from the test folder and puts it into an hdf5 file system (in practice we do not use the hdf5 filesysten but the infrastrucure is there if  you want to use it).
+ This code extracts our data from the test folder and gives us arrays representing the Q tensor at each point in space and time and velocity at each point in space and time.
+This data is also fed into an hdf5 file system.
+In practice we do not use the hdf5 filesysten but the infrastrucure is there if you want to use it.
 In mypythonlib you will find a list of basic functions that we call in our analysis code.
 Our analysis code consists of:

   ## Base.py
   We build most of our quiver plotting functions off of this code.
 It unpacks our Q and u data files and puts them into usable arrays.
 You can find a more        rigorously comnmented and more robust version of this code in myfunctions.py if you desire.
 Base is much of what I actually ended up using and it is ugly